Toombs has joined forces with Careerminds.

 How to Create Outplacement RFPs (Includes Template)

-August 19, 2024 by Rafael Spuldar
+August 19, 2024 written by Rafael Spuldar

 For most organizations, finding the right outplacement provider can feel like looking for a needle in a haystack.
 With so many similar firms competing for the same clients, finding your best partner – one that’s in touch with the latest trends and best practices in the job market – can be challenging and frustrating.
 That’s why many organizations use outplacement RFPs to assess their options and find the ideal provider.